RTIInternational/crcsim/crcsim/experiment/README.md

-# Experiment: Test 100% and 80% Diagnostic Compliance for FQHCs
+# Experiment: Test 100% and 80% Diagnostic Compliance for FQHCs and No Screening, All FIT, and ALL Colonocscopy

-This branch tests 80% and 100% compliance for FQHCs 1-8 with differing screening uptake and low and extra low costs for Stage III and Stage IV inital treatment.
+This branch tests 80% and 100% compliance for FQHCs 1-8 with differing screening uptake, differing test costs, and low and extra low costs for Stage III and Stage IV inital treatment.
+Scenarios for no screening, 100% colonoscopy, and 100% FIT were also added.

 ## Results